silvercart/silvercart/docs/en/01_Techbase/01_Develop/01_Theming.md

 So let's begin with changing the productgrouppage list view.
 If you have created example data (see Techbase: Setting up SilverCart, chapter three) that's the page type you get to see when clicking on “TestProductGroup1” or “TestProductGroup2” etc.

 In chapter one we created some directories “templates” and “templates/Layout” (their location depends wether you chose method number one or two).
-So let's create a new file “SilvercartProductGroupPageList.ss” in the directory “templates/Layout”:
+So let's create a new file “ProductGroupPageList.ss” in the directory “templates/SilverCart/View/GroupView”:

 	- templates
 	  + Includes
+	  - SilverCart
+        - View
-	  - Layout
+          - GroupView
-	    SilvercartProductGroupPageList.ss
+            ProductGroupPageList.ss

 First thing to do after the creation of this file is to update Silverstripe by calling the productgroup page with a ”?flush=all” (this is needed so that the manifest builder knows there are new files).